 The Waihopai Vineyard, planted in 2002, is right on the western edge of the Marlborough winegrowing region and is the warmest site that they own.
 Only a small percentage of Sauvignon Blanc goes into the blend from this vineyard, but it sure adds an interesting component.

 The remainder of the vineyards are just coming online, as they planted some new ones in the early 2010s.
 Mount Riley also works closely with a select group of independent growers who are chosen not only for their ability to produce great fruit, but also because the family believes their vineyard sites add something special to the wines.
-Please see below for a fun cartoon map showing Blenheim and all of Mount Riley’s surrounding vineyards, as well as Mount Riley itself.

 View Producer Site